Chuntttttt/Cards/README.md

 The card images should be 2.5x3.5 (poker card ratio).
 You can set the number of rows/columns by passing the 'sides' argument (defaults to 3x3 on each page).

+If there are more front cards than there are back cards the last back card will print to be the back to the remaining unmatched front cards.

 Example:

 `$ cards --cards-path path/to/cards --output cards.py --sides 5`